Exercise 10: NG2 APP Component Rendered In A Browser View¶

 This is assuming your Plone is located at the URL

-To make sure your resource registry configuration changes apply, you’ll need to be in development mode.
+To make sure your resource registry configuration changes apply, you will need to be in development mode.

 You can also toggle development mode on and off, click save, to force configuration to be re-built after changes instead of keeping development mode on.